 Unfortunately, the day has come when our trampoline can no longer be used for entertainment.
 Currently, it looks like a pile of scrap metal we found and covered with a trampoline mat.
 Since its useful life has come to an end, it must be disposed of, no matter how sad that may be.

 If you find yourself in a similar situation, you may be wondering how to dispose of trampoline and where you can take it for disposal.
 Fortunately, we have some viable suggestions.
-These are excellent resources for learning how to dispose of trampoline quickly and easily.

 How to Dispose of Trampoline?